 Next, you need to think about your work equipment.
 While you may be able to work from home using a smartphone or tablet, it is likely that a desktop or laptop will be preferable in most cases.
 In some jobs, you may also be able to benefit from a dual-screen setup, and you will need to make sure you have the best software to do your job effectively.

 Communication is also absolutely critical for optimizing productivity.
-In fact, according to a report from Holmes, which surveyed 400 corporations in the United States and United Kingdom, communication barriers alone cost organizations an average of more than $62 million per year in lost productivity, while those with excellent communication thrive.
+In fact, according to a report from Holmes, which surveyed 400 corporations in the United States and the United Kingdom, communication barriers alone cost organizations an average of more than $62 million per year in lost productivity, while those with excellent communication thrive.

-With this in mind, headphones, a microphone and a webcam are important, and you should ensure you can be reached via phone, messaging apps and video conferencing software.
-The easier it is for co-workers, business partners, clients and/or customers to contact you, the lower the chances of productivity being affected by communication problems.
+With this in mind, headphones, a microphone, and a webcam are important, and you should ensure you can be reached via phone, messaging apps, and video conferencing software.
+The easier it is for co-workers, business partners, clients, and/or customers to contact you, the lower the chances of productivity being affected by communication problems.